 Singapore Travel Guide

 Singapore is an island off the southern tip of Malaysia, linked to it by a causeway.
 It evolved from a sleepy fishing village in the early 1900s to become one of Asia's economic tigers.
-Sir Thomas Stamford Raffles landed on Singapore's northern bank in 1819 and felt that its location made it ideal as a trading station.
-From here Singapore's landscape was transformed by British colonial rule, Japanese occupation, Communist insurrection and finally, independence.
+Sir Thomas Stamford Raffles landed on Singapore's northern bank in 1819, quickly identifying a strategic trading location.
+Singapore's rural landscape was transformed by British colonial rule, Japanese occupation, Communist insurrection and finally, independence.
 Since becoming a republic in 1965 the island has experienced increased prosperity and exponential economic growth.
 Shimmering skyscrapers tower above the slick financial districts and elegant colonial buildings preserve a lingering old-world charm.

 Become our Singapore Travel Expert